NSSAC/EpiHiper/docs/quickstart/get-started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Additional dependencies:
-  - OpenMP run time library (provided by package: libgomp1)
+  - OpenMP is provided by the compiler and optionally additional run time libraries (provided by package: libgomp1)
+  - Microsoft Visual C++ support of OpenMP is outdated please see `Getting started with OpenMP on Windows <https://stackoverflow.com/questions/11079586/getting-started-with-openmp-install-on-windows>`_ for help.

 From the root directory of the repository execute: